-For the year ended July 31, 2022, Ms. Reko, Ms. Longo, and Mr. Yzerman were paid bonuses.
-Other employees did participate in a bonus pool equal to approximately 3.1% of operating income for their respective division.
+For the year ended July 31, 2023, Ms. Reko, Mr. Gobel and Mr. Yzerman were paid bonuses.

 The Company does not currently have a policy on recovery of bonus awards in the event of a restatement of earnings or an adjustment to earnings.